Code-Institute-Submissions/ms2-idest/README.md

 If you wish to run this code locally then please follow the instructions below.

-1. Download the code form the Github repository at [https://anthonynicklin.github.io/ms2-idest](https://anthonynicklin.github.io/ms2-idest).
+1. Download the code from the Github repository at [https://anthonynicklin.github.io/ms2-idest](https://anthonynicklin.github.io/ms2-idest).
 2. Click on *Clone or download* then *Download ZIP*.
 This will download the code into a ZIP folder locally on your computer.
 3. Uncompress the ZIP folder.

-**Create your own Google API keys**
+#### Create your own Google API keys ####
-In order to use this code for you own projects you will need to generate your own Google API key.
+In order to use this code for your own projects you will need to generate your own Google API key.
 This can be done by following the instructions on the [Google Maps API](https://developers.google.com/places/web-service/get-api-key) website.
 Once you have a API key continue to follow on with the steps below to add your key.
 4. Open the index.html page with an IDE or using a text editior of your chose.